ArnaudPannatier/PCSC2017_Group8/README.md

 - Preconditionate Gradient Descent

-Implements the methode for preconditionate gradient descent.
-Preconditionning will insure that matrix will have as smaller condition number.
-This should leads to a faster and numerically more stable convergences.
+Implements the method for preconditioned gradient descent.
+Preconditioning will ensure that the matrix has a smaller condition number.
+This should lead to a faster and numerically more stable convergence.

 https://en.wikipedia.org/wiki/Conjugate_gradient_method